 After serving up the meal, start the cleaning process.
-This sounds a lot of work but it really isn’t.
+This sounds like a lot of work, but it isn't.

 - Remove all food.
-Any burnt on food gently scrape away with a wooden spoon.
-Do not use a metal spoon as that will remove the seasoning.
+Any burnt food gently scrapes away with a wooden spoon.
+Do not use a metal spoon, as that will remove the seasoning.

 - Place the lid back on the oven and warm it up.
-Since the oven is seasoned, this process will pull the food way from the oven’s sides.
+Since the oven is seasoned, this process will pull the food away from the oven's sides.

 - Try and get the above going before you eat (it only takes a moment)... then enjoy your food.